Raymond P. Niro, Jr.Founding Partner

 Raymond won a $54 million jury verdict on October 5, 2015 for his client Black & Decker on the yellow and black trademark for the company’s DeWalt line of power tools.
-This is the largest trademark verdict in Illinois history.
-Raymond’s other multi-million dollar judgments include a patent case in which the jury awarded $2.1 million in damages and found willful infringement (allowing the court to increase the jury award to $6.3 million) even though he only asked the jury for a $1.9 million award.
-This verdict represented a royalty rate of 70% of defendants’ sales.
-In another high profile case, Raymond was retained by the Billy Goat Tavern in December 2003 to protect its famous “Cheezborger, Cheezborger” trademark against a Florida franchise that was expanding into the Chicagoland area.
-Shortly after the filing of the lawsuit, the Court entered a Consent Judgment Order permanently enjoining defendants from opening any restaurants within 125 miles of Chicago.
-Raymond has represented Weber Grill in major litigation involving utility patents, design patents and trade dress rights.
+This ranked in the Top 100 Verdicts of 2015 by the National Law Journal, and is one of the largest trademark awards in history.
+Raymond’s other multi-million dollar verdicts include a $ 3.2 million jury award on August 31, 2018 for Kolcraft Enterprises, Inc on a patent for children’s play yard products.
+The jury also found willful infringement, meaning the judge can increase the damages to more than $9 million.
+In another patent case, Raymond achieved a jury award of $2.1 million for his Chicago-based client, Control Alt Design.
+The jury in this case also found willful infringement, allowing the court to increase the damages award to $6.3 million.
+In another high profile case, the Billy Goat Tavern retained Raymond to protect its famous “Cheezborger, Cheezborger” trademark against a Florida franchise that was expanding into the Chicagoland area.
+Shortly after the filing of the lawsuit, the court entered a Consent Judgment Order permanently enjoining defendants from opening any restaurants within 125 miles of Chicago.
+Raymond has also represented Weber Grill in major litigation involving utility patents, design patents, and trade dress rights.
 Since the beginning of Raymond’s career, he has obtained more than $250 million in verdicts and settlements for his clients.

 ON THE DEFENSE